Busch passes Cindric in OT to win Xfinity race at Charlotte

 It was the second of four races in four days at the 1 1/2-mile track at Charlotte.

 Brad Keselowski won the Coca-Cola 600 on Sunday night in overtime after a late caution flag cost Chase Elliott an almost certain victory.
-The Truck Series returns to the track for the first time in more than three months on Tuesday night, followed by another Cup race on Wednesday as NASCAR.
+The Truck Series returns to the track for the first time in more than three months on Tuesday night, followed by another Cup race on Wednesday.